-A frustrating race at Talladega left Stewart irritable post-race, but instead of lashing out at the media as Stewart is known to do he just decided to take the sarcastic route.
-Aside from the extravagant “suggestions”—like a figure eight racetrack or racing around the track backwards—he was essentially calling out the track for being a wreck-fest and, to a lesser extent, fans for wanting it.
+A frustrating Sunday at Talladega (May 6) left Tony Stewart irritable post-race, but instead of lashing out at the media as Stewart is known to do he just decided to take the sarcastic route.
+Aside from the extravagant “suggestions” — like a figure eight racetrack or racing around the track backwards — he was essentially calling out the track for being a wreck-fest and, to a lesser extent, fans for wanting it.

 Can NASCAR afford to remain silent on the Danica Patrick/Sam Hornish Jr. incident?

-Patrick has since claimed she didn’t mean to turn Hornish and was only trying to tap his bumper to voice her displeasure.
+Patrick has since claimed she didn’t mean to turn Sam Hornish Jr. and was only trying to tap his bumper to voice her displeasure.

 Why has Hendrick Motorsports been shut out so far?

-10 races into the season and not one of the Hendrick Motorsports drivers have taken the checkered flag.
+Ten races into the season and not one of the Hendrick Motorsports drivers have taken the checkered flag.
 This is one of those “if you’d have told me, I wouldn’t have believed you” moments, yet it’s staring us in the face.
-While I’m sure there are many of you who certainly aren’t complaining—heck, fans dealt with Jimmie Johnson for five straight years—it’s still a hard concept to grasp.
+While I’m sure there are many of you who certainly aren’t complaining — heck, fans dealt with Jimmie Johnson for five straight years — it’s still a hard concept to grasp.

 I’m just going to go out on a limb and say Earnhardt will be the driver who gets HMS their 200th win, but the fact that it hasn’t happened yet with any of the four drivers makes me wonder what’s going on behind the scenes.
 It couldn’t be that, gasp, the Sprint Cup Series is actually competitive this year … could it?!